rubi1rdz/A9-Final-Project/README.md

 # CEE 224X Sustainable Urban Systems
-## A9 FinalProject
-## _Understanding the link between environmental and social determinants of health: A Deep Dive into Indicators_
+## A9 FinalProject: _Understanding the link between environmental and social determinants of health: A Deep Dive into Indicators_

 **Stanford University, Fall 2018**